anno-mods/vscode-anno-modding-tools/README.md

 - Browse and use right-click `Convert to ..` to convert all your .rdm and .dds assets.
 - Use right-click `Copy Relative Path` to easily copy asset pathes like `data/graphics/.../gas_bottle_01.prp` for `.cfg`s.
-- Preparation: Extract all data in proper order into one folder.
+- Preparation: Extract all data with the [RDAExplorer](https://github.com/lysannschlegel/RDAExplorer) in proper order into one folder.
 Open that folder with VS Code.

 ### Use Blender copy&paste source